 During the flight, there are some other guidelines you should follow all the time.
 For example, the dog must not take an individual seat.
 It should always sit on your lap or under your feet.
 Also, it must not block the plan aisles or exit rows.
 Further, it shouldn’t eat from the tables.

-If there is a problem with one or more of these guidelines, you may not be able to take your Cocker Spaniel as a service dog.
+If there is a problem with one or more of these guidelines, you may not be able to take your cocker Spaniel as a service dog.
 Service dogs should be older than 4 months and their size is as mentioned above.
 Other than that, your Spaniel Cocker will travel as a pet.
 In this case, you have to check it as a pet and pay the required fees.
 Pet animals have other requirements and guidelines.

-Other cases
+Other Guidelines

 Sometimes, there are special circumstances that need further evaluation and procedures.
 One of these situations is if you are traveling with a passenger who is allergic to dogs.
 In such a case, the airline should either relocate you or the passenger.
 Whatever the best solution is, there is no way that the airline will prevent your Cocker Spaniel from traveling with you as long as you have satisfied all the other requirements.